 The world—and human nature—do not want to obey God (Rom.
 8:7).
 Many want to take the name of Christ—to call themselves Christians—but want no obligation placed upon them to actually do anything (Luke 6:46)!

-The world’s churches always leave Christ hanging dead on the stake.
-Millions of idols in churches and homes have branded this image indelibly into the minds of all who think of Christ as a “dead Jesus.”
+The world’s religious groups always leave Christ hanging dead on the stake.
+Millions of idols in cathedrals and homes have branded this image indelibly into the minds of all who think of Christ as a “dead Jesus.”
 Yet Christ is alive in the third heaven, at His Father’s right hand, serving as our High Priest.

 Notice: “Seeing then that we have a great High Priest, that is passed into the heavens, Jesus the Son of God, let us hold fast our profession.
 For we have not an High Priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.
 Let us therefore come boldly unto the throne of grace, that we may obtain mercy [forgiveness for sins already committed], and find grace to help [to overcome temptation for any future sin] in time of need” (Heb.
 4:14-16).